-Many students are not fortunate to know about their goals while in school, while some even plan it early.
-If you have clarity about your goal to be in one of the top National Law Universities like NLSIU, NALSAR etc, you must start early.
+Many students are not fortunate to know about their goals while in school, while some plan it early.
+If you have clarity about your goal, and it is to be in one of the top National Law Universities like NLSIU, NALSAR, etc., you must sketch out a plan.
 Don't wait for vacations to arrive.
 Most of the schools start their class XII curriculum in March-April.
-Ensure you start early for your boards as well as law entrance prep, the same time.
-While the curriculum at school will continue at its own pace, you can always take a stride and complete the syllabus by August-September, if you start early.
-Utilize the time during summer vacations to get ahead.
+Ensure you start early for your boards as well as law entrance prep, at the same time.
+While the curriculum at school will continue at its own pace, you can always take a stride and complete the syllabus by August-September, and utilize the vacation time to your advantage.

-While you may have planned it early, it is very important to stay focused to your goal, all throughout.
-Do not let distraction affect your studies.
-While it is important to be socially active, you must put a limit to it.
-Continue to enjoy, don't let monotony creep in but ensure it doesn't cost you your plans.
+While you may have planned it early, it is very important to stay focused on your goal, all throughout.
+While it is important to have a good social life and break the monotony during exam preparations, it is important for you to monitor how you spend your time.

 *The plan assumes you put more hours during summer vacations in May and considers

 Pre-boards and Boards.

 While you continue to master the concepts, it is important to evaluate your preparation regularly.
 Mocks are an important tool to help you benchmark yourself against other aspirants and judge your level of readiness.
 While you analyze your performance in mocks, you learn about your areas of strengths and weaknesses which can be worked upon.

 "Lack of direction, not lack of time, is the problem.
 We all have twenty-four hour days." – Zig Ziglar

 These are some of the topper-proof tips right from CL-LST mentors.
 Join our online classes or classroom programs to kickstart your CLAT preparation.
 Should you have any questions, feel free to reach out to our expert counsellors.
 All the best.